SalishSeaCast/docs/code-notes/salishsea-nemo/repos-maint/nemo-3.6.rst

 Workflow to Pull Changes from NEMO-3.6 :command:`svn` Repo
 ==========================================================

-The workflow to pull changes from the master NEMO :command:`svn` repo and commit them to our :file:`NEMO-3.6-hg-mirror` repo is somewhat automated by the :ref:`Marlin`.
+The workflow to pull changes from the master NEMO :command:`svn` repo and commit them to our :file:`NEMO-3.6-hg-mirror` repo was somewhat automated by the
+(now deprecated)
+``Marlin`` tool that we developed.

 #.
 Review the upstream changes in the source browser at ``http://forge.ipsl.jussieu.fr/nemo/svn/branches/2015/nemo_v3_6_STABLE`` to select a range of changes to be pulled into our :file:`NEMO-3.6-hg-mirror` repo.